flexera-public/policy_templates/cost/low_account_usage/README.md

 ### Functional Details

 - This policy queries optima data to determine low account usage.
+Because AWS `APNFee` is not a usage item, we have removed it from this policy.
+This will cause some of the recommendations to not match optima recommendations.

 #### Input Parameters